gomorpheus/morpheus-docs/release_notes/current.rst

 - RDS: Fixed issue with editing Power Schedules for AWS RDS Instances :superscript:`+`
 - Reconfigure: Fixed page error when decimal is specified in a disk size during reconfigure :superscript:`+`
 - Reports: Fixed issue with Instance Inventory Summary Report potentially showing old resource values on reconfigured Instances :superscript:`+`
-- Role: Fix issues with Persona Permissions not copying to Multitenant roles, Default Persona is copied now too. :superscript:`-2`
+- Role: Fixed issues with Persona permissions not copying to Multitenant roles, the default Persona is copied now as well :superscript:`-2`
 - SCVMM: Adding a disk, resizing a data disk, or removing a data disk during reconfigure will no longer trigger a restart :superscript:`+`
 - SCVMM: Fixed adding disks during reconfigure of Generation 2 virtual machines :superscript:`+`
 - SCVMM: Fixed issue where selected SCVMM Cloud was not being passed SCVMM VM config :superscript:`+`